 One can display the picture of best performers on bulletin board or display pictures in the internal company website.
 Congratulate and thank them well.
 The recognition among all employees gives a boost to the performer.

 4. Prepaid gift cards:

-Gift cards from retail stores or petrol card is a best token of appreciation.
+Gift cards from retail stores or petrol card are the best token of appreciation.
 Reason being its utility.
-A person can gift himself whatever he wants, when a gift card is given to him.
+A person can gift himself whatever he wants when a gift card is given to him.